Fitting and Interpreting the Latent Actor-Partner Interdependence Model (L-APIM)

 - “partner” effects are slopes estimated from each partner’s latent predictor to their partner’s latent outcome (e.g., Partner A’s latent relationship satisfaction predicting Partner B’s latent relationship commitment, and Partner B’s latent relationship satisfaction predicting Partner A’s latent relationship commitment)

-These slopes maybe estimated separately for each partner (i.e., producing unique actor and partner effect for each partner) to produce a “distinguishable” L-APIM, or some or all of these slopes may be constrained (i.e., producing a shared/pooled effect for a given slope(s)) introduce some level of “indistinguishability” to the structural model.
-Further, sometimes researchers are interested in estimating a boutique parameter that captures the ratio between actor and partner effects–the k parameter–in order to characterize the “pattern” of dyadic effects.
+These slopes may be estimated separately for each partner (i.e., producing unique actor and partner effect for each partner) to produce a “distinguishable” L-APIM, or some or all of these slopes may be constrained (i.e., producing a shared/pooled effect for a given slope(s)) introduce some level of “indistinguishability” to the structural model.
+Further, sometimes researchers are interested in estimating a boutique parameter that captures the ratio between actor and partner effects—the k parameter—in order to characterize the “pattern” of dyadic effects.

 Packages and Data